Notorious rumors about the Pet Shop Boys

 - That the Pet Shop Boys would perform at Coachella

 In 2009 and again in 2013 rumors circulated online that the Pet Shop Boys would perform at the famed Coachella Valley Music and Arts Festival, held in April most years (though not quite annually) since 1999 in the desert community of Indio in southern California's Coachella Valley.
-So far those rumors have proven false, although festival organizers report that the Boys are perennial favorites on Coachella online message boards.
-Some of the biggest names in popular music have performed through the years at Coachella, including Paul McCartney, Madonna, Prince, Radiohead, Oasis, Kanye West, Nine Inch Nails, Duran Duran, The Killers, Jay-Z, The Cure, Foo Fighters, Daft Punk, Blur, Florence and the Machine, Björk, and many others, so an eventual PSB appearance seems almost inevitable.
-But, at least thus far, it's only wishful thinking.
-It's worth noting, however, that a reviewer (Ben Wener) for the Orange County Register of their October 12 concert in Los Angeles—the final stop on the U.S. leg of their 2013 Electric Tour—all but begged them to return to SoCal for Coachella 2014.
+Those rumors proved false, although festival organizers reported that the Boys are perennial favorites on Coachella online message boards.
+Some of the biggest names in popular music have performed through the years at Coachella, including Paul McCartney, Madonna, Prince, Radiohead, Oasis, Kanye West, Nine Inch Nails, Duran Duran, The Killers, Jay-Z, The Cure, Foo Fighters, Daft Punk, Blur, Florence and the Machine, Björk, and many others, so an eventual PSB appearance seemed almost inevitable.
+A reviewer (Ben Wener) for the Orange County Register of their October 12 concert in Los Angeles—the final stop on the U.S. leg of their 2013 Electric Tour—even all but begged them to return to SoCal for Coachella 2014.
+And, sure enough, the following January the Pet Shop Boys announced that they would indeed perform in April at Coachella 2014, thereby turning false rumors belatedly true.

 This rumor has dogged them from the start.
 As the story goes, "pet shop boys" is American slang for homosexuals who derive sexual gratification from putting hamsters up their behind.
 First of all, that particular alleged sexual practice is almost certainly homophobic urban myth since anyone who were to attempt such a thing would surely suffer horrific and potentially fatal injury.
+(A common variation on this rumor holds that the reference is to practitioners of less specific sadomasochistic activities.)
 As for the name, Neil and Chris assert that they borrowed their moniker from the nickname of some friends who indeed owned a pet shop, and they liked it because it sounded somewhat "hip-hoppish."
 They maintain steadfastly that they were shocked and amazed by the rumors that began to circulate shortly after they hit it big.
 Neil has said, perhaps somewhat jokingly, that Chris "has been embarrassed by the name Pet Shop Boys ever since."

 This onewhich surfaced very early onof course proved at least half-true and almost certainly all true.
 Neil "came out" publicly in 1994.
 Chris, however, has proven more enigmatic.
 As far as I know he has never said the words "I am gay" within earshot of a reporter, but one can often read between the lines of his spoken statements and derive tacit assertions to that effect.
 And he has never denied that he's gay, despite such assertions in the press.
 At this point, rightly or wrongly, most fans and observers simply take it for granted.